IDR/idr0094-ellinger-sarscov2/README.md

  * Create a virtual environment and install repo2docker from PyPI.
  * Clone this repository
  * Run  ``repo2docker``.
- * Depending on the permissions, you might have to run the command as an administrator.
+ * Depending on the permissions, you might have to run the commands as an administrator.

 ```
 pip install jupyter-repo2docker